sahilbadyal/ml_basics/perceptron/README.md

 f =  Wx +b > 0 ?
 1: 0

-They can learn binary operations like AND and OR but fail in higher classification like in XOR
+They can learn binary operations like AND and OR but fail in higher classification like in XOR.
+Read [more](https://en.wikipedia.org/wiki/Perceptron)